iron-io/iron_mq_ruby/README.md

 IronMQ Ruby Client
 -------------

-The [full API documentation is here](http://dev.iron.io/mq/reference/api/) and this client tries to stick to the API as much as possible so if you see an option in the API docs, you can use it in the methods below.
+The [full API documentation is here](http://dev.iron.io/mq/3/reference/api/) and this client tries to stick to the API as much as possible so if you see an option in the API docs, you can use it in the methods below.

-**WARNING: Version 5+ has some small breaking changes.
-Version 4 ignored 404's on delete operations, Version 5 will now raise exceptions.

 [Important Notes](#important-notes).